ACE application deadline is October 31st

 - There are opportunities to learn with other highly motivated, adult learners with rich life and work experiences.

 - We offer small class size and affordable tuition.

 - Our faculty are dedicated to working with this unique population.

-- Official transcripts from ALL post-secondary schools attended MUST be sent to the Undergraduate Admissions Office by January 2, 2020.
+- Official transcripts from ALL post-secondary schools attended MUST be sent to the Transfer Services Office by January 3, 2024.
+Any international transcripts will need to be accompanied by syllabi for relevant nursing prerequisites in order to undergo proper evaluation.
+Courses on international transcripts without syllabi will not be considered for prerequisite equivalency.
 High School transcripts and SAT/ACT scores are not required.
 Resumes and recommendation/reference letters will not be accepted.

 - Students may not apply to both the ACE and Traditional BSN program at the same time.

-- Completion of the required prerequisites, outlined below, with a C+ or greater (by the end of Fall 2019).
-Official transcripts must be submitted to the Undergraduate Admissions Office (no later than January 2, 2020).
-Any outstanding or incomplete items after the Fall 2019 semester will result in an incomplete application and will not be considered for admission.
+- Completion of the required prerequisites, outlined below, with a C+ or greater (by the end of Fall 2023).
+Official transcripts must be submitted to the Transfer Services Office (no later than January 3, 2024).
+Any outstanding or incomplete items after the Fall 2023 semester will result in an incomplete application and will not be considered for admission.

 - All prerequisites must be complete with a C+ or greater however applicants are not allowed to have more than 2 repeated prerequisite courses due to an initial grade below a C+.

-- Completion and submission of the ACE Checklist and Prerequisite Form to your online application portal.
+- Completion and submission of the ACE Essay, Checklist ,and Prerequisite Form to your online application portal.